Famous, Rich, and Successful People Who Were High School or College Dropouts

 River Phoenix, actor, singer, songwriter.
 He did not attend college.

 Phosphorescent, country singer.
 He left home at 18 to tour the Southwest.
 He lived out of his pickup for six months.
+He has not attended college.

 Pablo Picasso, modern artist, painter, sculptor, co-founder of Cubism, co-inventor of collage.
 At the age of 16, he attended the Royal Academy of San Fernando (Spain’s foremost art school), but he disliked the formal instruction and soon quit attending classes altogether.